 Q: What is the nicest neighborhood in Baltimore?

-A: This question is a subjective one; however, Niche’s top pick for the best neighborhood in Baltimore is Wyman Park.
-Most residents own their homes, and the nightlife scores an A+, but public schools sit at a C-.
+A: This question is a subjective one; however, Niche’s top three picks for the best neighborhoods in Baltimore are Tuscany-Canterbury, Wyman Park, and Butcher’s Hill.
+Most residents own their homes, and each neighborhood received an overall A+ grade, but public schools sit at the C level.
 So if you’re looking for the best school district in the Baltimore area, you should check out the Highland or Ellicott City suburbs.
 No matter what, though, it’s best to take your wishlist and compare it to what the neighborhoods you’re considering have to offer.

 Q: Is Baltimore safe?

 A: Admittedly, Baltimore struggles with crime.
-According to NeighborhoodScout, the city has a crime index of 3, meaning that Baltimore is considered safer than only 3% of other U.S. cities.
+According to NeighborhoodScout, the city has a crime index of 3, meaning Baltimore is considered safer than only 3 percent of other U.S. cities.
 A closer look at their data shows property crime accounts for nearly 2 times more crime than violent crimes, and there is a 1 in 64 chance of becoming a victim of violent crime in the city.
 That said, bear in mind that these stats are based on city averages, and crime rates aren’t evenly spread throughout the city.
-In fact, several neighborhoods are perfectly safe.
+In fact, several neighborhoods are known to be safe.

 Q: Is Downtown Baltimore safe at night?